League of Legends World Championship 2019

 The event, which took place in Paris, featured the debut of a brand-new in-game musical group called True Damage that was revealed earlier this year.
 (Some of the characters even have outfits designed by Louis Vuitton.)
 A large, nearly invisible screen on the stage featured holographic projections of in-game characters and other special effects alongside the real-world performers; at times, multiple versions of the performers were displayed, and it was genuinely hard to tell what was real.
 At one point a giant tornado tore across the stage.

 The three-song performance was a stunning combination of technology and choreography.
-It ended with a dramatic reveal of the Summoners Cup — League’s massive championship trophy — which, naturally, was housed in a high-tech Louis Vuitton trunk." - the Verge
+It ended with a dramatic reveal of the Summoners Cup — League’s massive championship trophy — which, naturally, was housed in a high-tech Louis Vuitton trunk."

 More than 100 million viewers tuned in to watch.
 This year LoL made history by collaborating with Louis Vuitton.